-(1.26) Enemy attacks outside of the combat phase
+(1.28) Enemy attacks outside of the combat phase

 If an enemy attacks outside of the combat phase, it is still dealt a shadow card at the beginning of the attack.
 Then follow the 4 steps under Phase 6 "Combat" in the rules.
+There is an action window after each step.
 Any shadow cards dealt to the attacking enemy are discarded after the attack resolves.